sandipta18/drupal-quality-checker/README.md

     bash scripts/install_trufflehog.sh
     ```

-5. Please check and confirm if your `grumphp.yml` is updated with `vendor/innoraft/drupal-quality-checker/grumphp.yml.dist` ( Check and confirm if trufflehog tasks & service attribute is added )
+5. Please check and confirm if your `grumphp.yml` is updated with `vendor/innoraft/drupal-quality-checker/grumphp.yml.dist` ( Check and confirm if trufflehog tasks & service attribute is added in `grumphp.yml` file )

 6. `Trufflehog` is now ready to sniff your secrets `:)`